 - Swedish students applying from overseas should send their full name, current address and Swedish personal ID number to email@example.com to obtain login details to apply through skanegy.se.

-- Students from overseas who do not have a Swedish personal ID number can apply through the enrolment system https://ish.openapply.com/.
+- Students from overseas who do not have a Swedish personal ID number yet can apply through the enrolment system https://ish.openapply.com/.
 Please note: the student must obtain a Swedish personal ID number, and prove that they have the right to live and study in Sweden, before we can consider offering a place at the school.

 - Students will be invited to sit the entrance exams during the spring term prior to the August enrollment.
 Tests are conducted in March as well as in May and August for late applicants.